-- (d) In determining whether or not a person is the widow or widower of a veteran for the purposes of this section, the remarriage of the widow or widower shall not bar the furnishing of the benefits of the section if the remarriage is void, has been terminated by death, or has been annulled or dissolved by a court of competent jurisdiction. - (e) In addition to the previously provided exemptions, there may by ordinance passed in the city or town where the person's property is assessed be an additional fifteen thousand dollars (\$15,000) exemption from local taxation on real and personal property for any veteran of military or naval service of the United States or the unmarried widow or widower of person who has been or shall be classified as, or determined to be, a prisoner of war by the Veterans' Administration of the United States, except in: - Westerly, where the town council may, by ordinance, provide for an exemption of a maximum of sixty-eight thousand dollars (\$68,000). - Cumberland , where the town council may by ordinance provide for an exemption of a maximum of forty-seven thousand five hundred forty-four dollars (\$47,544). - (f) Cities and towns granting exemptions under this section shall use the eligibility dates specified in this section. - (g) The several cities and towns not previously authorized to provide an exemption for those veterans who actually served in the Persian Gulf conflict may provide that exemption in the amount authorized in this section for veterans of other recognized conflicts. - (h) Bristol .
-The town council of Bristol may, by ordinance, provide for an exemption for any veteran and the unmarried widow or widower of a deceased veteran of military or naval service of the United States who is determined, under applicable federal law by the Veterans' Administration of the United States to be partially disabled through service connected disability. - (i) In addition to the previously provided exemption, any veteran who is discharged from the military or naval service of the United States under conditions other than dishonorable, or an officer who is honorably separated from military or naval service, who is determined, under applicable federal law by the Veterans Administration of the United States to be totally and permanently disabled through a service connected disability, who owns a specially adapted homestead, which has been acquired or modified with the assistance of a special adaptive housing grant from the Veteran's Administration and that meets Veteran's Administration and Americans with disability act guidelines from adaptive housing or which has been acquired or modified, using proceeds from the sale of any previous homestead, which was acquired with the assistance of a special adaptive housing grant from the veteran's administration, the person or the person's surviving spouse is exempt from all taxation on the homestead.
-Provided, that in the town of Westerly where the amount of the above referenced exemption shall be forty-six thousand five hundred dollars (\$46,500).
+- (d) In determining whether or not a person is the widow or widower of a veteran for the purposes of this section, the remarriage of the widow or widower shall not bar the furnishing of the benefits of the section if the remarriage is void, has been terminated by death, or has been annulled or dissolved by a court of competent jurisdiction. - (e) In addition to the previously provided exemptions, there may by ordinance passed in the city or town where the person's property is assessed be an additional fifteen thousand dollars (\$15,000) exemption from local taxation on real and personal property for any veteran of military or naval service of the United States or the unmarried widow or widower of person who has been or shall be classified as, or determined to be, a prisoner of war by the Veterans' Administration of the United States, except in: - (1) Westerly, where the town council may, by ordinance, provide for an exemption of a maximum of sixty-eight thousand dollars (\$68,000); and - (2) Cumberland, where the town council may by ordinance provide for an exemption of a maximum of forty-seven thousand five hundred forty-four dollars (\$47,544). - (f) Cities and towns granting exemptions under this section shall use the eligibility dates specified in this section. - (g) The several cities and towns not previously authorized to provide an exemption for those veterans who actually served in the Persian Gulf conflict may provide that exemption in the amount authorized in this section for veterans of other recognized conflicts. - (h) Bristol, where the town council of Bristol may, by ordinance, provide for an exemption for any veteran and the unmarried widow or widower of a deceased veteran of military or naval service of the United States who is determined, under applicable federal law by the Veterans' Administration of the United States to be partially disabled through service connected